Spellbreaker: Secret of the Leprechauns

-Spellbreaker: Secret of the Leprechauns is a 1996 American direct-to-video film, starring Gregory Smith, Madeleine Potter, Godfrey James, John Bluthal and Tina Martin.
+Spellbreaker: Secret of the Leprechauns is a 1996 American fantasy film, starring Gregory Smith, Madeleine Potter, Godfrey James, John Bluthal and Tina Martin.
 It was co-written and directed by Ted Nicolaou.
 The film is a sequel to Leapin’ Leprechauns! and both movies were filmed back-to-back in Romania.

 Plot

 In this sequel, Mikey travels on vacation to Ireland intending to spend sometime with his grandpa, Michael.
 Now, they will live another great adventure in the leprechauns's world.